H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 - **Section 2.7** addresses the relationship between GBIM, the GeoDB spatial body (Chapter 6), the RAG pipeline (Chapter 7), and the local resource registry.
 - **Section 2.8** is an intellectual honesty correction (March 21, 2026): it documents the gap between GBIM's designed role as the ground truth for judge verification and the current actual implementation of the truth and alignment judges, which use heuristic pattern-matching, not live PostgreSQL queries.
 - **Section 2.9** documents the ethical architecture of the belief corpus — specifically the exclusion of individual residential owner names and the full accountability metadata required for institutional actors.
+- **Section 2.10** presents the `gbim_query_router` service (port 7205) — the PostgreSQL-native GBIM retrieval path promoted to production March 20, 2026.
+- **Section 2.11** documents the `mvw_gbim_landowner_spatial` materialized view — its schema, spatial indexing, proposition codes, and architectural role as the exclusive retrieval surface for landowner beliefs.

 ---